 Child pornography, under federal law, is any visual depiction of sexually explicit conduct involving a person under the age of 18.
-Are you facing allegations or charges for possessing, distributing, or receiving explicit or graphic material involving a minor?
-Its imperative to call a Fort Worth federal child pornography lawyer as soon as possible for legal assistance.

 The federal government’s approach to sentencing in child pornography cases is less intuitive than you may expect.
 First, under Title 18 section 2252 and 2252A, Congress distinguished between mere possession and the receipt of child pornography.
 The former is punishable by 0-10 years imprisonment and the latter is punishable by 5-20 years imprisonment.
 Receipt of child pornography is defined as the shipment, transport, sale, or movement of such material in interstate commerce.
 Of course, these days almost all of such material is possessed via computer, which means that every offense could be defined as receipt of child pornography.

 In essence, in modern times the receipt/possession dichotomy is a distinction without a difference.
 Nonetheless, both offenses exist.

 While the statutes give us the overall statutory punishment ranges, the actual sentencing range in most cases comes from the United States Sentencing Guidelines, which seek to apply general standards and a mathematical approach to achieve consistency in federal sentences nationwide.
 The Guideline applicable to child pornography cases is USSG § 2G2.2.

 As with all guideline calculations, various factors contribute to an overall offense level.
 That level is then applied to a grid that also considers the individual criminal history of the offender.
 These scores dictate the guideline range.